Skip to main content

 info

-• Semantic models are available on the Team and Enterprise plans.
+• Semantic Model Sync is available on the Team and Enterprise plans.

-Semantic models make self-service analytics easier by allowing data teams to encode business logic into reusable, drag-and-drop elements.
+Semantic projects make self-service analytics easier by allowing data teams to encode business logic into reusable, drag-and-drop elements.

 • Open: They are imported from common external specs that can be free and used for many purposes besides just Hex.

 • Flexible: They are designed to integrate seamlessly into notebooks and can serve as jumping-off points for deeper, frictionless, exploratory work.
-By not forcing every question to go through the semantic model, the model stays concise, and exploratory work is unburdened.
+Hex semantic projects can be used alongside exploratory data analysis across notebooks and apps, enabling consistent measures without limiting exploration or experimentation.

-Currently, Hex can import models from the following semantic specs:
+Currently, Hex can import models via Semantic Model Sync from the following semantic specs:

 Concepts

-Semantic models are a collection of logical tables, columns, aggregations, and join relationships that can be shared to make self-serve analytics easier and more consistent.
-In Hex’s semantic models, the key semantic objects are datasets, measures, dimensions, and joins.
+Semantic projects are a collection of logical tables, columns, aggregations, and join relationships that can be shared to make self-serve analytics easier and more consistent.
+In Hex’s semantic projects, the key semantic objects are models, measures, dimensions, and joins.

 Definitions